tecsteps/seller-center/specs.md

 - [ ] As an owner, I can set a status on the golden product, so it's published to my shop.
 - [ ] TODO status

+# Variant creation
+- [ ] TODO

 TODO:
 - Variant - localizable flag is ignored

+Flow (Traditinal Marketplace)
+- Sellers upload their products and variants (any language)
+- Golden Product is created (based on the seller's data and translated to the configured locales)
+- Seller products are linked to the golden product
+- Seller images are copied over to the golden product
+- Golden product has no own price or stock, because the customer is selecting the seller in the shop before checkout

+How the product master data of the golden product is created.
+Options:
+- The given data from the seller is used as a base for the golden product.
+- The product data is retrieved from an external data provider (like Icecat, or GS1).
+If such a source is available, this often results in a higher quality.

+How & when a golden product is created:
+- You might want to create your catalog (~ golden products) upfront and let sellers link their offers to it.
+This way you have full control over your catalog, but restrict the number of products.
+- You might want to create the golden products on the fly, when a seller uploads a product.
+This requires a review and rating process to ensure qualityl
+- There are also mixed approaches, where you create golden products on the fly based on seller's data and then improve/enrich them via a review process.